cssconf/blog-content/2017/2017-03-08_rachel-andrew-jessica-lord-tim-holman-at-cssconf-eu-2017/2017-03-08_rachel-andrew-jessica-lord-tim-holman-at-cssconf-eu-2017.md

 # Tim Holman
 ## CSSconf EU MC

-Those who attended CSSconf EU in 2015 will surely remember Tim for his fantastic talk, Fun.css, which – well – was fun!
-Others may know him from his cool stuff: link, link, link.
+Those who attended CSSconf EU in 2015 will surely remember Tim for his fantastic talk, [Fun.css](https://youtu.be/5HP6k43T0yM), which – well – was fun!
+Others may know him from his steadily growing list of hilarious projects: link, link, link to just name a few, and many more which you can find on his [website](http://tholman.com/) and of course his [Codepen](http://codepen.io/tholman/), our favorite CSS playground, where Tim since started to play, uh, work full-time.
 In order to multiply the good times, we decided to invite Tim onto the stage again in 2017… and off the stage… and on again… and off… as a moderator!
 We are super excited to have him.

 <div class="blog-img">
   ![Tim Holman](tims.gif)